How Much Does Smoke Detector Installation Cost in 2025?

 With traditional smoke alarms, you must be in your home to hear or see the alert.
 With a smart smoke detector, an alert goes to your phone or smart device.
 If you’re away from home, but there are people or pets in the house, you can quickly call 911 and head home to ensure the firefighter team helps everyone make it out safely.

 Smart smoke detectors are just one way to make your home “smarter.”
-Though it can vary widely, a smart home system costs about $800.
+Though it can vary widely, a smart home system costs an average of $900.

 While installing carbon monoxide and smoke detectors won’t significantly increase your home value, they are attractive features that can help the house sell faster.
 Buyers often look for homes with these important safety features for peace of mind and compliance with local regulations.